david-lev/pywa/docs/source/content/templates/overview.rst

 As you can see, we use the `params` method of each component to generate the parameters needed for the template.

 Using ``params`` ensures that the parameters are correctly formatted and match the expected types, reducing the risk of errors when sending the template.
 But sometimes, you don't have access to the template object (e.g when creating using WhatsApp Manager Dashboard), and you need to create the parameters manually.
-In that case, you can use the ``Params`` class of each component to create the parameters:
+In that case, you can use the ``params`` method of each component to create the parameters directly, as shown below:

 .. code-block:: python
     :caption: send_template_without_object.py